Nirupam017/amperometry/README.md

 #  Amperometry Analysis Tool

-An interactive and publication-ready tool for analysing amperometric biosensor data.
+An interactive tool for analysing amperometric biosensor data.
 Built using **Python**, **Streamlit**, and **scikit-learn**, it extracts spike currents, plots real-time traces, generates calibration curves, and calculates sensitivity and LOD.

 ##  Try It Online